 Sorry, go fish!

-As always, be sure to laminate your cards if you can, or you’ll be remaking them in no time.
-It’s a good idea to glue words or pictures on to darker paper so that fellow competitors can’t see through the cards.
+As always, laminate your cards if you can, or you’ll remake them quickly.
+It’s also a good idea to glue words or pictures onto darker paper so no one can see through the cards.

 This beloved game was a strong presence in many of our childhoods, and it’s so darn popular because it’s simple.